Qiskit/qiskit.org/CONTRIBUTING.md

 ### Code review

+When you open a PR you will see a template in the pull request body.
+Please read it carefully and fill in the necessary information to help the code review process go smoothly.

 Once you have sent a PR, the code contributors get notified, and there may be a code review.
 The code review helps solving implementation, semantic and maintainability issues.